sotetsuk/pgx/docs/backgammon.md

 ## Reference

-1. `[Antonoglou+22]` "Planning in Stochastic Environments with a Learned Modell", ICLR
+1. `[Antonoglou+22]` "Planning in Stochastic Environments with a Learned Model", ICLR